Spider-Man: Homecoming: Cast

 A salvager-turned-arms-trafficker after his company is forced out of business.
 He uses a suit with mechanical wings forged from Chitauri technology.
-Toomes is revealed to be the father of Liz, Parker's love interest.
-Director Jon Watts wanted him to be a "regular guy", closer to John C. Reilly's Nova Corpsman Rhomann Dey from Guardians of the Galaxy (2014) than other MCU villains like Thanos and Ultron, to go with Spider-Man as a "regular kid who becomes a superhero".
-This helped avoid Toomes drawing the attention of the Avengers, and provided someone that Parker would be able to defeat while still learning to use his abilities.
+Toomes is revealed to be the father of Liz, Peter's love interest.
+Director Jon Watts wanted him to be a "regular guy", closer to John C. Reilly's Nova Corpsman Rhomann Dey from the Marvel Cinematic Universe (MCU) film Guardians of the Galaxy (2014) than other villains in the franchise like Thanos and Ultron, to go with Spider-Man as a "regular kid who becomes a superhero".
+This helped avoid Toomes drawing the attention of the Avengers, and provided someone that Peter would be able to defeat while still learning to use his abilities.
 Keaton said Toomes was not completely villainous, as "there's parts of him that you go, 'You know what?
 I might see his point.'"
 Co-producer Eric Hauserman Carroll likened Toomes to "the dark Tony Stark", a "businessman with a family.
 He wants to look out for his kids ...
 He doesn't have these big delusions of grandeur where he wants to take over the world, or replace the government, or even defeat the Avengers or anything.
 He just wants his shot at the good life."
 Keaton was not hesitant to portray another comic book character after playing Batman in Tim Burton's 1989 film and its 1992 sequel.